How to Block Porn on an iPad: A Step-by-Step Guide to a Safer Digital ExperienceLearn More

 By Jessica Thodas

 More often than not, when you start scrolling through your feed and reels on social media, you spend more time scrolling than you originally intended.
-Once you start, it is hard to stop because social media is designed to be addicting.
-Because scrolling through social media is hard to stop once you start, it can be a huge distraction.
+That's why we created BeTimeful - the only mobile News Feed Blocker.
+Once you start scrolling, it is hard to stop because social media is designed to be addicting.
+BeTimeful kicks you off after 1, 5, or 15 minutes of scrolling.
+Scrolling through social media is hard to stop once you start, it can be a huge distraction.
 When you spend too much time scrolling, you may neglect your work, school, and other elements of your day.
 Also, once you stop scrolling, the urge to pick up your phone and start again can linger for a while, causing your focus to be on social media and not on the tasks at hand, even when you aren’t on social media.
+Here are a few tips to focus on your phone addiction.

 Social media can take a toll on your mental health.
 Two main issues you may face when using social media are: